Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/DataSharing.md

 ## Shares ##

-Shares are named Snowflake objects that encapsulate all of the information required to share a database
+Shares are named Snowflake objects that encapsulate all of the information required to share database objects.
+Using `GRANT`s, shares encapsulate:
-* The privileges that grant access to the database, schemas and specific objects we want to share
+* the privileges that grant access to the database, schemas and specific objects we want to share
-* The consumer accounts with which the database and its objects are shared.
+* the  consumer accounts that have access to the share and all  objects the share has access to.

 Some sample SQL:
 ```postgres-psql